 Even in economy class!
 With a 32-24 inch seat pitch in economy, going up to 86 inches in first.
 Economy seats are 18-inch wide, giving a comfortable seat in every class.

 Photo Credit: Andy Mitchell

-The Airbus A380 is one of the aircraft to include a tail camera which passengers can view in their in-flight entertainment system.
+The Airbus A380 is one of the only aircraft to include a tail camera which passengers can view in their in-flight entertainment system.

 The Airbus A380 is one of the worlds most environmentally friendly aircraft, with carbon emissions amounting at just 75g per passenger per km, which is 17% less than its competitor.
 With its quiet aircraft, it also meets standards for operation in some of the most noise-sensitive airports in the world.
-Furthermore, the greater capacity of the plane means that more passengers are transported one less aircraft.
+Furthermore, the greater capacity of the plane means that more passengers are transported in one less aircraft.

 On the A380, there is so much room that there is even room for an onboard bar!
-This is available with Emirates, Korean Air, Virgin Atlantic and Qatar Airways and often only available to First and Business class passengers.
+This is available with Emirates, Korean Air, Virgin Atlantic and Qatar Airways and is often only available to First and Business class passengers.
 Some airlines even include showers so you can freshen up above the clouds.
-In addition, airlines such as Etihad and Singapore Airlines have created luxury living spaces such as apartments which includes private sofas or double beds.
+In addition, airlines such as Etihad and Singapore Airlines have created luxury living spaces such as apartments which include private sofas or double beds.

 Photo Credit: Brussels Airport

 Although the primary users of the Airbus A380 are Emirates, Singapore Airlines, Lufthansa, and Qantas, there are other airlines that use this aircraft.
 Emirates, however, have the most A380s in their fleet, totalling 94 with another 12 on order.
 The airlines that currently have A380s in their fleet are: